MASHUOA/HiTMaP/README.md

    + the identification summary of protein and peptides across all the data
    + the candidate list of all possible proteins and peptides (if *use_previous_candidates* is set as **TRUE**)
    + the Cluster imaging files of the protein of interest
+   + the database stats result for resolution-based candidates binning (optional)

 # Identification result visulasation and interpretation